 What Is Whole Life Insurance?

 As the name implies, whole life insurance covers your entire lifetime, by design.
-This type of insurance is sometimes called “permanent” life insurance.
+This type of insurance is one type of “permanent” life insurance.

 Other Types of Permanent Insurance

 1. Universal – Offers the ability to adjust premiums and death benefits as well as the potential to build up cash value.

 2. Variable – Offers a variety of ways to invest funds and includes specific tax benefits.

-3. Variable Universal – Combines the features of universal and variable whole life insurance and consists of a savings component.
+3. Variable Universal – Combines the features of universal and variable whole life insurance and consists of a cash value component.

 So Which Is Better – Term or Whole Life Insurance?